Search Lethbridge.ca

 Our Goal:

-Advocate for the increased provision of both capital and operational funding for the development of additional supportive housing units in Lethbridge, with appropriate supports for high acuity individuals and needs.
+Advocate for the increased provision of predictable capital and operational funding for the development of additional supportive housing units in Lethbridge, with appropriate supports for high acuity individuals and needs.

 The Facts: